Basic helix-loop-helix ARNT-like protein 1

-ARNTL encodes a transcription factor with a basic helix-loop-helix (bHLH) and two PAS domains.
-The human ARNTL gene has a predicted 24 exons, located on the p15 band of the 11th chromosome.
-The ARNTL protein is 626 amino acids long and plays a key role as one of the positive elements in the mammalian auto-regulatory transcription-translation negative feedback loop (TTFL), which is responsible for generating molecular circadian rhythms.
-Research has revealed that ARNTL is the only clock gene without which the circadian clock fails to function in humans.
-ARNTL has also been identified as a candidate gene for susceptibility to hypertension, diabetes, and obesity, and mutations in ARNTL have been linked to infertility, gluconeogenesis and lipogenesis problems, and altered sleep patterns.
-ARNTL, according to genome-wide profiling, is estimated to target more than 150 sites in the human genome, including all of the clock genes and genes encoding for proteins that regulate metabolism.
+BMAL1 encodes a transcription factor with a basic helix-loop-helix (bHLH) and two PAS domains.
+The human BMAL1 gene has a predicted 24 exons, located on the p15 band of the 11th chromosome.
+The BMAL1 protein is 626 amino acids long and plays a key role as one of the positive elements in the mammalian auto-regulatory transcription-translation negative feedback loop (TTFL), which is responsible for generating molecular circadian rhythms.
+Research has revealed that BMAL1 is the only clock gene without which the circadian clock fails to function in humans.
+BMAL1 has also been identified as a candidate gene for susceptibility to hypertension, diabetes, and obesity, and mutations in BMAL1 have been linked to infertility, gluconeogenesis and lipogenesis problems, and altered sleep patterns.
+BMAL1, according to genome-wide profiling, is estimated to target more than 150 sites in the human genome, including all of the clock genes and genes encoding for proteins that regulate metabolism.